spacelift-io/user-documentation/docs/product/administration/install.md

 #### Identity Provider

+Note: When using OIDC, the identity provider _must_ support the `email` scope.
+Identity providers that do not support the `email` scope are unsupported (Ex.
+GitHub).
+For more information, check out our docs on [SSO](../../integrations/single-sign-on/README.md#setting-up-oidc).

 ##### URLs

 You may need certain URLs when configuring an application in your identity provider.
 For SAML, use the following URLs: